Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 </div>

 ### Prestige Class Prerequisites:
-Any level 20 Ashford character that can cast spells from the Illusion school at 4th level or higher.
+Any level 20 Ashford character that can cast spells from the Illusion school at 4th level or higher and is affected by at least 1 long-term or indefinite madness effect.

+levels in this prestige class, each count as madnesses.
+So if you ever recover from the prerequisite madness, after gaining a level in this prestige class you automatically meet the prerequisite to gain more.

 ##### Hit Points
 - **Hit Dice:** 1d4